 The PRO Upgrade: Worth it?

-Here’s what you get for upgrading:
+Here’s what you get when you upgrade:

 - Ability to setup multiple portfolios (up to 10).